 Useful Hebrew Slang

 As an Olah, new immigrant, I have learned new Israeli words, Israeli traits, and classic Israeli reactions daily.
 Even now, five years later, I am still constantly learning new things and finding a deeper appreciation for Israel each and every day.
-Here are a few other slang words that every new immigrant needs to know!
+Here are a few other Hebrew slang words that every new immigrant needs to know!

 A pretty well-known phrase, but important nonetheless.
 Hutzpah is used to describe someone who has audacity or cheek.
 This isn’t just a word in Israel, but rather a lifestyle.
-In order to survive in Israel, you need to have a little chutzpah and sometimes you need to be just a little pushy.
+In order to survive in Israel, you need to have a little hutzpah and sometimes you need to be just a little pushy.
 So if you’re from the good ‘ol Midwest (like me), step outside of your comfort zone and start pushing a little.
 You’ll be amazed how much faster issues get solved.

 02: Shtuyot Bamitz